Snowflake-Labs/sfquickstarts/site/sfguides/src/customer_insights_analyzer_using_vertex_ai_and_snowflake/customer_insights_analyzer_using_vertex_ai_and_snowflake.md

 Open a SQL Worksheet (from the Projects tab) in the Snowflake UI and Copy and paste the below code into your Snowflake worksheet, this will create a table with customer reviews.
 For the sake of the quickstart we are using the ACCOUNTADMIN role, but in practice you will likely want to use a different, organization specific role.

-Important to note that in this quickstart we wil be using the requests package to make the external call to Vertex AI.
-In the Summer of '24 the Snowflake environment will support the Vertex AI SDK.
+Important to note that in this quickstart we will be using the requests package to make the external call to [Vertex Rest API](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/text).
+In the Summer of '24 the Snowflake environment will support the [Vertex AI SDK](https://cloud.google.com/vertex-ai/docs/python-sdk/use-vertex-ai-python-sdk) in the [Snowflake Anaconda Channel](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages).

 ```sql